-Figure: Java Classes for both Scorecards.
+Figure 16 - Java Classes for both Scorecards.

 Decide between Champion and Challenger

 For a Champion/Challenger strategy, the goal is to send a percentage of applicants down the challenger path and compare the outcomes to the champion.
 To start, most of the volume would be directed to the known good model (i.e. the champion).
 This allows the business to test the challenger model with a limited volume to analyse if better business outcomes are given by the challenger.